iohehe/papers_collection/README.md

 ## JAVA

 - Rasheed, Shawn and Jens Dietrich.
 “A Hybrid Analysis to Detect Java Serialisation Vulnerabilities.” *2020 35th IEEE/ACM International Conference on Automated Software Engineering (ASE)* (2020): 1209-1213.

+## .NET

+- Shcherbakov, Mikhail and Musard Balliu.
+“SerialDetector: Principled and Practical Exploration of Object Injection Vulnerabilities for the Web.”
+NDSS (2021).